Jananzzzz/HumanOptimization/Work.md

 ## Log system
 ## Database system
+## Learning
+- Docs is better than videos.
+Watching videos is a passive way of obtaining knowledge, however, reading docs is on your active exploring.

 ## Tips & Techniques
 - **Prevent Procrastination.** The moment you get you job, you should *think twice*.
 Make plans for your job.
 Tasks that must be completed should be completed as soon as possible.